 Certainly, what has kept it alive is the plethora of books that have come out that are based on the original, summarized, critiqued, altered in some ways….

 I highly recommend that you research all of the different versions of this book.
-You’ll not only be impressed, you will see the potential and perhaps be inspired to do something different with this book or with some other entirely different one.
+You’ll not only be impressed, you will see the potential and perhaps be inspired to do something different with this book or with an entirely different one.

 Here is one example of how one author summarized the public domain book, Think and Grow Rich.